Elaine-Coughlan/start-assignment1/README.md

 2024-10-29 18:34:32 mongo-express-1  | /docker-entrypoint.sh: line 15: /dev/tcp/mongo/27017: Invalid argument
 This the error found in the logs after the command showed the network and containers had been created and started, (After a soft reboot, the jet engine noise stopped too).
 Typo was fixed.

+Seeding feature implentation
+Tried to add a seed.js file to initialise the data but failed.

+//Adding the data manually through docker exec root@bc488f811acb:/# mongoimport --db movies --collection entries --file /seeding.json  --jsonArray --authenticationDatabase admin -u admin -p secret
+Doing it this did add the data to the databse.

+Localhost:9000 showing connected message with ping messages.
+Tried but this is the only working result.
+Rest of the time the container exit.
+The logs for the container while running are empty.